ntmbayfield/tutorials.gschool.it/README.md

 Always make the markdown extension (.md) the last extension on the file name.
 Otherwise creating the terminal HTML will be broken.

+*Always create a README file in order to explain what your application does.